TinyTapeout/tinytapeout_www/content/hdl/testing/_index.md

 It's well worth running the same test on the **post synthesis** netlist.
 This post synthesis netlist is called a Gate Level netlist, because it includes all the actual standard cells (gates) used by your design.
-Gate Level testing can expose some bugs or issues that weren't by exposed by HDL simulation.
+Gate Level testing can expose some bugs or issues that weren't exposed by HDL simulation.

 This Gate Level netlist snippet just shows 2 of the ~240 standard cells used to create the [tt05-verilog-demo](https://github.com/TinyTapeout/tt05-verilog-demo).
 You can have a look at yours by downloading the GDS.zip from the actions page of your design and then looking at the file: `runs/wokwi/results/final/verilog/gl/<your design name>.v`